astrosica/e-Electronics_sales_analysis/README.md

 # e-Electronics Sales Analysis

 e-Electronics is an e-commerce company that sells popular electronics to customers worldwide.
 I performed an exploratory analysis of their core marketing data using SQL to investigate yearly sales trends, product performance, marketing channel performance, and loyalty program efficacy for presentation to cross-functional teams and drive company recommendations.
+See the entity relationship diagram (ERD) for their data [here](ERD.md).

 ## Summary of Insights